top of page

 • How frequently do you collect?

 When we place a new bin we like to check it at least twice a week for a while to start.
 We are then able to see how much it’s being used and gauge the checks based on that information.
+Generally, established bins are checked weekly.

 • What are the bin dimensions?